-Snapchat has been growing in popularity making it great channel for marketers.
-The app has approximately 166 million daily active users proving that the platform has a worthwhile audience.
-While many marketers have shied away from Snapchat in the past, approximately 70% of millennials are on the platform making it great app to reach that demographic.
-Snapchat users under 25 tend to be highly active users of the platform, logging on over 20 times a day and spending more than half an hour daily doing so.
+Snapchat has been growing in popularity making it a great channel for marketers.
+The app has approximately 191 million daily active users proving that the platform has a worthwhile audience.
+While many marketers have shied away from Snapchat in the past, approximately 70% of millennials are on the platform making it a great app to reach that demographic.
+Snapchat users under 25 tend to be highly active users of the platform, logging on over 18 times a day and spending more than half an hour daily doing so.
 What’s more is that Snapchat ads are viewed up to a million times per day.
 Recently, Snapchat advertising options have been expanded for brands, and there are now options available to make purchases through the app.

 Snapchat grew in popularity because of it’s unique selling proposition: the content posted on the platform disappears after someone watches it.
 The platform also popularized watching videos vertically instead of turning your phone around to watch it.

 Snapchat Stories has several unique and fun features such as Lenses which are essentially face filters.
 They also have geofilters where you can tag your videos and pictures based on your location.
 If you’re hosting an event, you can create a custom geofilter that people can use to tell their friends about where they are.

 When it comes to Snapchat marketing, brands can also do Snapchat takeovers.
 This is when either an influencer takes over your Snapchat account or when you takeover theirs.
 For example, if an influencer takes over your account they’ll be posting content on it as if it was their own account.
 You can set guidelines that they need to follow.
 However, these are usually successful as the influencer usually tells their audience to check out your Snapchat as they’ll be on that account for the day.